-Alcohol withdrawal symptoms usually occur within 8 hours after the last drink, but can occur days later.
-Symptoms usually peak in the 1st thru 3rd day, but may go on for weeks.
-Amount of alcohol addiction will affect withdrawal symptoms that can range from mild to life threatening.
-Because of the danger to patient detox has to be supervised my medical staff.
+Alcohol withdrawal symptoms usually occur within 8 hours after the last drink but can occur days later.
+Symptoms usually peak in the 1st through 3rd day but may go on for weeks.
+The level of alcohol addiction will affect withdrawal symptoms that can range from mild to life threatening.
+Because of the danger to the patient, detox has to be supervised by a medical staff.

 Alcohol withdrawal symptoms brake into 3 phases:

 - Alcohol withdrawal symptoms phase 1: Anxiety, nervousness, depression, fatigue, irritability, jumpiness, shakiness, mood swings, insomnia, nausea, nightmares, unclear thinking, clammy skin, dilated pupils, loss of appetite, nausea vomiting, and abdominal pain characterize this phase, which begins 8 hours after the last drink.

 - Alcohol withdrawal symptoms phase 2: High blood pressure, increased body temperature, unusual heart rate, sweating, and confusion come with phase, which begins 1-3 days after the last drink.

 - Alcohol withdrawal symptoms phase 3: Hallucinations, fever, seizures, severe confusion and agitation come with this stage, which tends to begin 72+ hours after the last drink.

 All symptoms tend to decrease within 5-7 days.
 Alcohol detox should be tailored, customized to the addict, by the length of time drinking, the amount used, medical history, presence of co-occurring mental health disorder, family history of addiction, childhood trauma, and stress levels.
 The use of other recreational drugs in conjunction with alcohol can also influence withdrawal and increase the dangers and side effects.